-The Jack Daniel Distillery near Nashville, TN is the oldest distillery in the world and is where the famous and ever-popular Old No. 7 was made and where all the Jack Daniel whiskey's are still made today.
+The Jack Daniel Distillery near Nashville, TN is the oldest distillery in the world and is not only where the famous and ever-popular Old No. 7 was made, but also where all the Jack Daniel whiskeys are brewed today.

-Jack Daniel was raised by a friend of the family named Dan Call from a young age when Jack left his home.
-Dan Call may have been a minister, but he was also the owner of a whiskey still.
-This whiskey still on the outskirts of Lynchburg is where Jack got his first start in learning about making good whiskey.
-When Jack was 13 years old, Dan Call chose to devote all his time to the ministry so he sold the still to Jack.
+Jack Daniel was raised by a minister and friend of the family named Dan Call, who owned a whiskey still on the outskirts of Lynchburg.
+Jack helped out in the distillery when he was young and purchased the distillery from Call when he was 13.
 The rest, as they say, is history.
-Jack made the name Jack Daniel famous worldwide.
+In the subsequent years, Jack became famous worldwide.
 Anywhere you go, if you mention the name 'Jack Daniel' people know what you're talking about.

-Jack Daniel's Tennessee Whiskey is made right from the spring water in the Hollow of Lynchburg.
-The water is iron free and pure.
-This water spring is the reason why they put the Distillery in this location by a cave.
-Right outside of the cave, there's a statue of Jack Daniel standing next to the spring of water.
+Jack Daniel's Tennessee Whiskey is made right from the spring water in the hollow of Lynchburg becuase the water is iron free and pure.
+This water spring is the reason why the Distillery was built in this location.
+Right outside of the cave where the distillery is located, there is a statue of Jack Daniel standing next to the spring of water.
 The Jack Daniel Distillery, which is now a National Historic Site, became a licensed distillery in 1866.

-Nearby to the Distillery is the Jack Daniel's Barbeque Pavilion, a place where friends come to visit, sample the whiskey, have picnic and just have a great time.
+Nearby to Distillery is the Jack Daniel's Barbeque Pavilion, a place where friends come to visit, sample the whiskey, have picnic, and just have a great time.
 Barbeque Hill has picnics at noon every Friday and Saturday.